Wall Street closes higher after inflation cooled in November

 AP Business Writers

-NEW YORK (AP) — Stocks on Wall Street are rising Tuesday after a report showed inflation cooled more than expected last month, cementing expectations that the Federal Reserve is about to dial down the size of its interest rate hikes.
+NEW YORK (AP) — Stocks on Wall Street finished higher Tuesday after a report showed inflation cooled more than expected last month, cementing expectations that the Federal Reserve is about to dial down the size of its interest rate hikes.

-The encouraging data on inflation raised hopes for easing pressure on the economy ahead of an interest rate policy update on Wednesday from the Fed.
-But stocks pared their gains through the morning as analysts cautioned investors not to get carried away by hopes for an easier Fed, as they have in the past.
+The encouraging inflation data raised hopes for easing pressure on the economy ahead of an interest rate policy update on Wednesday from the Fed.
+Stocks initially surged, driving the Dow Jones Industrial Average more than 700 points higher, but then pared their gains as analysts cautioned investors not to get carried away by hopes for an easier Fed, as they have in the past.

-The S&P 500 was 0.8% higher, as of 3:31 p.m.
-Eastern time, after seeing an early-morning burst of 2.8% nearly vanish by lunchtime.
+The S&P 500 ended 0.7% higher.
+An early-morning burst of 2.8% nearly vanished by lunchtime.
 It had already climbed 1.4% a day earlier, with much of that gain coming in the last hour of trading on anticipation of the inflation data.

-The Dow Jones Industrial Average was up 117 points, or 0.4%, at 34,127.
-It flipped briefly to a loss after giving up its initial surge of 707 points.
-The Nasdaq composite sliced its big early gain down to 1.1%.
+The Dow Jones Industrial Average flipped briefly to a loss before ending 0.3% higher, while the Nasdaq composite rose 1% after shedding most of a 3.8% gain.

 The source of all the action was data showing that U.S. inflation slowed to 7.1% last month from 7.7% in October and more than 9% in the summer.
 Even though inflation remains painfully high, and shoppers continue to pay prices well above levels from a year ago, Tuesday’s report offers hope that the worst of inflation really did pass during the summer.